Mechanosensitive channels

 All organisms, and apparently all cell types, sense and respond to mechanical stimuli.
 MSCs function as mechanotransducers capable of generating both electrical and ion flux signals as a response to external or internal stimuli.
 Under extreme turgor in bacteria, non selective MSCs such as MSCL and MSCS serve as safety valves to prevent lysis.
 In specialized cells of the higher organisms, other types of MSCs are probably the basis of the senses of hearing and touch and sense the stress needed for muscular coordination.
 However, none of these channels have been cloned.
 MSCs also allow plants to distinguish up from down by sensing the force of gravity.
 MSCs are not pressure-sensitive, but sensitive to local stress, most likely tension in the surrounding lipid bilayer.

 History

 Mechanosensitive channels were discovered in 1983 in the skeletal muscle of embryonic chicks by Falguni Guharay and Frederick Sachs.
 They were also observed (pub.
 1986) in Xenopus oocytes, and frequently studied since that time.

-Since then, MS channels have been found in cells from bacteria to humans: they are now known to be present in all three domains of life (Archaea, Bacteria and Eukarya, incl. plants and fungi).
+Since then, MSCs have been found in cells from bacteria to humans: they are now known to be present in all three domains of life (Archaea, Bacteria and Eukarya, incl. plants and fungi).
 In the decades since the discovery of MS, the understanding of their structure and function has increased greatly, and several have been cloned.
-Specifically, the cloned eukaryotic mechanosensitive channels include the K+ selective 2P domain channels and the recently cloned cation selective PIEZO family.
+Specifically, the cloned eukaryotic mechanosensitive channels include the K+ selective 2P domain channels and the recently cloned cation selective PIEZO family (PIEZO1 and PIEZO2).

 Classification

-MS can be classified based on the type of ion to which they are permeable.
+MSCs can be classified based on the type of ion to which they are permeable: